 2. Paying someone to code from scratch

-Description: You hire a developer or an IT-company to build a custom marketplace platform.
+Description: Hiring a developer or an IT-company to build a custom marketplace platform.

 Biggest benefit: You can make it look and work exactly as you want.